Biologics Market Size

 North America Holds the Largest Market Share and is Believed to Follow the Same Trend over the Forecast Period

-The North American healthcare biologics market has dominated the global market and is estimated to show a similar trend during the forecast period.
+The North American biologics market dominates the global biologics market, and it is estimated to show a similar trend over the coming years.
 The primary factors driving the market are the increasing incidences of chronic diseases, the presence of well-established pharmaceutical companies, and an increase in the number of biotech companies.

-According to the American Cancer Society, the United States recorded 1,806,590 new cancer cases and 606,520 cancer deaths in 2020.
-Furthermore, according to the National Cancer Institute, the number of cancer survivors is expected to rise to 22.2 million by 2030, up from 16.9 million in 2019.
+According to the American Cancer Society, the United States is estimated to have about 1,918,030 new cancer cases and 609,360 cancer deaths in 2022.
+Furthermore, according to the National Cancer Institute, the number of cancer survivors is expected to rise to 22.2 million by 2030, up from 17 million in 2020.
 The most common cancers in the United States are breast, lung, prostate, colorectum, bladder, and skin cancer.
-Thus, rising cancer prevalence is anticipated to drive the demand for its treatment, thereby boosting the market growth.
+Thus, rising cancer prevalence is anticipated to drive the demand for its treatment, thereby boosting the growth of the market.

 To understand geography trends, Download Sample Report

-- In June 2022, Aeglea BioTherapuetics announced that it had failed to secure a biologics license application (BLA) from the FDA after administrators issued a refusal to file for the company’s biologic pegzilarginase.
+- June 2022: Aeglea BioTherapuetics announced that it had failed to secure a biologics license application (BLA) from the FDA after administrators issued a refusal to file for the company's biologic pegzilarginase.

 1.1 Study Assumptions and Market Definition